Railways Department's Housing Scheme: Railway settlements

 Planned settlements and subdivisions were often laid out on railway land to accommodate the houses.
 The largest settlements were developed at Frankton and Moera, with smaller settlements along the railways' main trunk and secondary lines.

 The initial premise of the settlements was to follow garden city principles of planning; the scheme was influenced by Samuel Hurst Seager's "garden suburb" at Sumner Spur, Christchurch (1902–1914).
 The settlement at Frankton is an example of this, with green spaces, well-connected streets, and community areas.
 As the scheme continued and the department prioritised the speed of development, these ideals became less important.
 This led to some developments lacking any amenities including footpaths, with the workers being told to keep their own gardens to a tidy standard to help provide the same effects as a garden suburb.
 Such was the case with Milson in Palmerston North, which was only provided with a community center and school after the tenants complained.

 Settlements were often not connected to due to the Railways Department not paying rates to the Councils.

 Locations

-Railway settlements and subdivisions were established in several locations including Frankton, where the factory was located, Marton, Milson, Newmarket, Ngaio, Ohakune, Otahuhu, Stratford, Taumarunui, Taihape and Welbourn, as well as in Greymouth.
+Railway settlements and subdivisions were established in several locations including Frankton, where the factory was located, Marton, Maungaturoto, Milson, Newmarket, Ngaio, Ohakune, Otahuhu, Stratford, Taumarunui, Taihape and Welbourn, as well as in Greymouth.
 Moera was unusual in not directly being a railways settlement but developed as part of the provisions of the Hutt Valley Lands Settlement Act 1925.